pluto/ronkathon/src/encryption/symmetric/des/README.md

 - use **Expansion** permutation to increase bits to **48**
 - Mix the expanded key with round's subkey using xor
 - Divides 48-bit output into 8 6-bits elements
-- Applies subsitution using 8 S-boxes to each element
+- Applies substitution using 8 S-boxes to each element
 - Applies permutation using permutation table to get **32-bit** output